marmakoide/inside-3d-mesh/README.md

 ## Limitations

 The call to the function arctan2 is hurting the accuracy of the test.
-All the other operations could be done with hight accuracy/robustness using fancy summation algorithms.
+All the other operations could be done with high accuracy/robustness using fancy summation algorithms.

+To enable higher accuracy with the _is\_inside\_turbo_ implementation of the test, simply pass the triangles as an array with the _longdouble_ type, ie.
+128 bits floating point numbers, using the [astype](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.astype.html) method of Numpy arrays.

 ## Implementation notes